Kjos/OculusGoStreamer/README.md

 - Compresses video using JPEG, PNG or GIF.
 - Uses custom interlacing and interframe compression.
 - Streams over websockets.
-- Supports Go virtual keyboard.
+- Supports virtual keyboard.
 Input is copied to clipboard on PC and then copy-pasted, so it can handle all characters.
-- Supports Go pointer for mouse.
+- Supports touch for mouse.
+- Supports native keyboard events.
 - Test results: ~22mbit/s at 60fps for a Call of Duty Youtube video @ 1920x1080.
  Will be lower if the client browser has a lower resolution as the video is downscaled before compression.
  The OculusGo browser has a resolution of 800x480 when not in fullscreen.